Product Docs

 Understand where workspace data lives and how to choose the right room type.

-Saved workspace metadata, collaborators, and tabs are stored in Supabase.
+Saved workspace metadata, collaborators, and tabs are stored with the user account.

-Access lists are stored per workspace and are enforced by the app workflow and Supabase policies.
+Access lists are stored per workspace and enforced by the saved workspace access rules.

 Public workspaces are best for temporary sessions where everyone with the link is allowed to join.